keichi/old-website/index.md

 index: yes
 ---

-My current research topic include Message Passing Interface (MPI) and interconnection networks of high-performance computing systems.
-Specifically, I have been working on how to dynamically reconfigure the interconnect based on the communication pattern of MPI applications.
+My current research topic includes Message Passing Interface (MPI) and interconnection networks of high-performance computing systems.
+Specifically, I have been working on how to dynamically reconfigure interconnects based on the communication pattern of MPI applications.
 I am also interested in other fields of parallel and distributed computing as well.